digiltd/oh-rtd-test/XBMC-Binding.md

 Player.ShowTitle  | <         | Currently playing show title: TV show name, empty for other types Player.Artist     | <         | Currently playing artist (music only)
 Player.Album      | <         | Currently playing album (music only)
+Player.Label      | <         | Currently playing title (in case of radio streams)
 Player.<???>      | <         | Any other player property supported by the XBMC JSON RPC API Player.PlayPause  | >         | Play/pause playback
 Player.Stop       | >         | Stop playback
+Player.Open       | >         | Open a URL for playback
 System.Shutdown   | >         | Send OFF to power down the system
 GUI.ShowNotification | >         | Show a notification in the XBMC UI

+All incoming properties will be refreshed with each refresh interval of the binding (default 60 seconds).

 ## Example use case